SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 range_sep
     a calculated value from pulse_len.
 If already set, it will be overwritten to be the correct value determined by the pulse_len.
 Used for acfs.
-This is the range gate separation, in azimuthal direction, in km.
+This is the range gate separation, in radial direction of the beam, in km.

 lag_table
     used in acf calculations.
 It is a list of lags.
 Example of a lag: [24, 27] from